Inventus Mining (CVE:IVS) Stock Price Down 21.1% – Here’s What Happened

-Shares of Inventus Mining Corp.
-(CVE:IVS – Get Free Report) dropped 21.1% during trading on Saturday .
-The stock traded as low as C$0.08 and last traded at C$0.08.
-Approximately 118,000 shares traded hands during mid-day trading, an increase of 26% from the average daily volume of 93,681 shares.
+Inventus Mining Corp.
+(CVE:IVS – Get Free Report)’s stock price traded down 21.1% during mid-day trading on Saturday .
+The company traded as low as C$0.08 and last traded at C$0.08.
+118,000 shares were traded during trading, an increase of 26% from the average session volume of 93,681 shares.
 The stock had previously closed at C$0.10.

 Inventus Mining Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for gold and base metals.
 It holds 100% interests in the Pardo Paleoplacer gold project covering an area of 3.8 square kilometers block of mineral leases and 180 square kilometers of mineral claims; and Sudbury 2.0 project totaling an area of 240 square kilometers of mineral claims located in Sudbury Mining Division, Ontario.